 Continue across the barren but beautiful terrain, passing smaller ponds and hiking across small streams and creeks.

-Mountain Goats Enchantments
+Mountain Goats in the Enchantments

-Enchantments in July
+Tim and Kara hiking the Upper Enchantments in July

 As you slowly descend through the Core Enchantments, more plant life makes an appearance.
 Wildflowers, small shrubs, and eventually larches and evergreen trees appear.
 Mosquitoes might also be a problem for the remainder of the hike.